Inspection of buildings – guidelines for building complaint reports

 Where an inspector is unable to provide a recommendation for remedy due to lack of evidence, they should consider a recommendation for further investigation and specify the area of expertise required.

 - Where photographs are included in a report they need to be accompanied with appropriate detail clarifying their nature, location and date taken, with areas of non-compliance highlighted.

 - A report that contains only photographs with little description of the complaint item will likely be considered unsuitable for assessment.

-The Building Commission has noted that where items of complaint are clearly identified for both parties and a clear reason as to why the item of complaint is either faulty or unsatisfactory or acceptable, the parties are more likely to accept an inspector’s recommendation.
+Building and Energy has noted that where items of complaint are clearly identified for both parties and a clear reason as to why the item of complaint is either faulty or unsatisfactory or acceptable, the parties are more likely to accept an inspector’s recommendation.
 While a short, concise report is appropriate, it must address each item of complaint and provide sufficient detail to facilitate a fair and reasonable assessment.

 Cavity flashings not installed above windows.

 The complainant referred the inspector to three aluminium framed sliding windows installed on the southern side of the dwelling at ground floor level.
 The windows measured 1330mm wide x 1029mm high (opening size) and they have been installed centrally within a masonry cavity wall, approximately 770mm above the internal finished floor level.

 The dwelling is of double storey construction and there are no eaves or the like to provide protection to the openings on the ground floor.
 The upper floor concrete slab was found to not project through to the external leaf or across the cavity.

 The complainant Mr Smith advised that water appears on the internal surfaces of the window and sill after it rains, which in his opinion is caused by water travelling through the small gap between the external masonry and the top of the aluminium window frame.